astronomer/astro-blog/posts/what-is-data-orchestration-and-why-is-it-essential-for-business.md

 ---
 slug: what-is-data-orchestration
 title: What is data orchestration and why is it essential for business
-description: "Find out what data orchestration is, discover the most significant pain points it addresses, and learn how it can help your business grow. "
+description: Discover what data orchestration is, uncover the most significant pain points it addresses, and learn how to help your business grow.
 heroImagePath: ../assets/dataorch2.png
 authors:
   - Julia Wrzosińska